AnthSunrise/Megaman/README.md

 * **Disclaimer:** I am **not** responsible for any lost runs or inaccurate times caused by unexpected bugs.

 > [!TIP]
-> I strongly encourage everyone to report any bugs or suggested changes so i can make these autosplitters as accurate as possible!
+> I strongly encourage everyone to report any bugs or suggested changes to me on discord so i can make these autosplitters as accurate as possible!

 ---